 The castro and that part of town is good and unusual also...

-Great place just to eat sit and watch the city work...you will love it about 4 years ago
+Great place just to eat sit and watch the city work...you will love it over 4 years ago

 San Francisco Highlights with Tim Richards.
 Travelbook

 I stayed at a boutique hotel on my first trip here - the Mosser Hotel - shared bathrooms but it was nice enough and in a great location.

 As for sights to see, don't miss the seals at Pier 39 but don't bother with the tourist traps there.
 The Ferry Building at Embarcadero is great for foodies and people-watching (also has the best coffee in SF at Blue Bottle)

 The city's train system BART is clean and reliable but doesn't run very late at night and doesn't service SF's west at all.
 Local foods not to miss: sourdough bread and Ghirardelli chocolate.Napa is beautiful but yes, you'll need a car.
 Sonoma is slightly less pretty but the wine is still very good and it's much cheaper.